pringle97/Employee-Tracker/README.md

   ## Description
   application for employees to view and add data on departments, roles, and employees into a database

-  ## Installation

-  *Steps required to install project and how to get the development environment running:*

-  ## Usage

-  *Instructions and examples for use:*

-  ## Contributing

-  *If you would like to contribute it, you can follow these guidelines for how to do so.*

-  ## Tests

-  *Tests for application and how to run them:*

   ## License

   The Unlicense